ciar4n/bonsai-docs/content/_index.md

 ### Why build with Bonsai

-Bonsai CSS is a super lightweight, fully responsive, utlity first framework.
-All you need to build beautifully crafted web interfaces with ease.
+<h4 style="--lh:2.2rem">Bonsai CSS is a super lightweight, fully responsive, utlity first framework.
+All you need to build beautifully crafted web interfaces with ease.</h4>

 - A complete utility-first CSS framework solution
 - Classless base styling of semantic HTML elements
-- All packed inside a gziupped size of just **8kb**
+- All packed inside a gzipped size of just **8kb**
 - Drop n Build - No compiling required

 ### Utility first CSS